JonathanMEdwards/subtext10/doc/language.md

 Note that the terms input and output mean different things in computational notebooks like Jupyter, where an input is a formula and the paired output is its value.
 Notebooks do not let the user directly edit a value as can be done with non-formula cells in a spreadsheet and input items in Subtext.

 Subtext specifies how to pronounce its syntax.
-The above example syntax is pronounced “group of, x set 0, y equals x plus 1”.
+The above example syntax is pronounced “record of, x set 0, y equals x plus 1”.
 A `{` is pronounced “of”, `:` is pronounced “set”, and `=` is pronounced “equals”.
 Note that, unlike imany programming languages, `=` means the same thing as in mathematics — the left and right sides have the same value.
 The ':' means the left hand side originally had the same value as the right-hand side.

 > The distinction between `:` and `=` may be too subtle, but we haven’t come up with a better alternative.